 Thyroid cancer in 2010

 I had an endocrinologist as well because I had Hashimoto.
 When they did the CT scan, they found that I had thyroid cancer.
 That was in 2010.
-They just took out my thyroid and three of my nodules, and that was it.
+They just took out my thyroid and 3 of my nodules, and that was it.

 Relapse in 2014

 An MRI scan showed that I had nerve damage on my right arm.
 It turned out my neck was degenerating, and I wondered if it was related to the bone cancer.
 The doctor said he didn’t know.
 He didn’t think it was.
-It was just my neck was degenerating.
+It was just my neck degenerating.

 They ended up putting a titanium rod in my neck.
-Unfortunately, there were some complications during the surgery because it was a two-part surgery, and they weren’t able to do the second part.
+Unfortunately, there were some complications during the surgery because it was a 2-part surgery, and they weren’t able to do the second part.
 I just had the titanium rods put in my neck, and that helped.